Cuban Beef Picadillo

 How to Serve Beef Picadillo

 Serve it hot over white rice with black beans on the side.
-This is one of the recipes in our 30 Easy Ground Beef Dinners collection, and more quick, budget-friendly ground beef dinners for busy weeknights are on the way.
+This is one of the recipes in our Ground Beef Dinner Ideas collection.

 Loved This Recipe?